-JCC's accredited distance learning program allows students to complete their coursework without time and place restrictions and with the benefit of added flexibility.
+JCC's accredited distance learning program allows students to complete their course work without time and place restrictions and with the benefit of added flexibility.
 These courses teach the same concepts and require students to master the same competencies as courses offered on campus; the difference is in the delivery.
 Although students can work on their course work at any time and any place, there are timelines and due dates in the online courses.
 While distance learning can take a wide variety of forms, all distance-learning activities are characterized by the separation of place and/or time between the instructor and the learner.
 At JCC, the major difference between distance learning online courses and traditional courses is the mode of instructional delivery.
 Traditional courses are generally structured around a group of students meeting at a fixed time and place.

-Distance learning courses are considered equivalent to JCC's traditional courses with the same content and the same transfer options.
 Distance learning courses are not necessarily suited to all students' learning styles or needs.
 They also should not be considered "open entry/open exit" courses.
 There are timelines and due dates for online courses.
 Some students find it difficult to study independently and need face-to-face contact with an instructor and other students on a regular basis.
 Self-motivated learners with strong reading, writing and computer skills have the best success with these modes of instruction.
 Distance learning courses do have enrollment limits.
 Registering for classes early is advised.